Canines and the Coronavirus

 The current outbreak was first found in 2019 in Wuhan, China but was reported to spread to the United States on January 21, 2020.
 The virus spreads person-to-person causing respiratory distress and fevers.
 COVID-19 is named after the latin word “corona”, meaning crown, because of the way the virus particles that extend out resemble a crown.

-You are certainly among many dog owners, if you have thought to yourself over these past few months:
+You are certainly among many dog owners, if you have thought to yourself during this pandemic:

 Do dogs have the ability to spread COVID-19?